ViggoValfridsson/JavaScript-Backend-IMDB-APP/README.md

 - To build the app for production run "npm run build"

+- Ask me and I will send the .env.local file

 ## Functionality

 - The home page contains rows of movies/TV shows.
 After clicking a movie/TV show item it will be stored in localStorage and shown in the recently viewed row (recently viewed row is hidden until you have viewed at least one movie/TV show).